Metadata in general¶

 Q: Who is responsible for making sure the metadata is accurate?

 You are.
 Even with metadata service and tools, you need to make sure the information attached to your data is accurate and that any issues get resolved.
-Please reach out with questions if you are unclear about the schema, but you are responsibile for the content.
+Please reach out with questions if you are unclear about the schema, but you are responsible for the content.

 Q: Whom should I contact with questions or issues?